Christian denomination: Historical schisms and divisions

 Christianity has not been a monolithic faith since the first century or Apostolic Age, though Christians were largely in communion with each other.
 Today there exist a large variety of groups that share a common history and tradition within and without mainstream Christianity.
 Christianity is the largest religion in the world (making up approximately one-third of the population) and the various divisions have commonalities and differences in tradition, theology, church government, doctrine, and language.

 The largest schism or division in many classification schemes is between the families of Eastern and Western Christianity.
 After these two larger families come distinct branches of Christianity.
-Most classification schemes list Roman Catholicism, Protestantism, and Orthodox Christianity, with Orthodox Christianity being divided into Eastern Orthodoxy, Oriental Orthodoxy and the Church of the East.
-However Roman Catholicism is to be seen as a distinct denomination within Western Christianity.
+Most classification schemes list Catholicism, Protestantism, and Orthodox Christianity, with Orthodox Christianity being divided into Eastern Orthodoxy, Oriental Orthodoxy and the Church of the East.
+However Catholicism is to be seen as a distinct denomination within Western Christianity.
 Protestantism includes diverse groups such as Adventists, Anabaptists, Anglicans, Baptists, Congregationalists, Methodists (inclusive of the Holiness movement), Moravians, Pentecostals, Presbyterians, Reformed, and Unitarians (depending on one's classification scheme) are all a part of the same family but have distinct doctrinal variations within each group—Lutherans see themselves not to be a part of the rest of what they call "Reformed Protestantism" due to radical differences in sacramental theology and historical approach to the Reformation itself (both Reformed and Lutherans see their reformation in the sixteenth century to be a 'reforming' of the Catholic Church, not a rejection of it entirely).
 From these come denominations, which in the West, have independence from the others in their doctrine.

 The Catholic Church, due to its hierarchical structures, is not said to be made up of denominations, rather, it is a single denomination that include kinds of regional councils and individual congregations and church bodies, which do not officially differ from one another in doctrine.